OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-32.md

 For this is what the Lord of hosts, the God of Israel, says: Houses, fields, and vineyards will once more be acquired in this land.’

 ## Jeremiah 32:16
-After I had given the deed of purchase to Baruch son of Neriah, I prayed to the Lord, saying,
+Once I had handed the deed of purchase to Baruch son of Neriah, I prayed to the Lord, saying,

 ## Jeremiah 32:17
 ‘Ah, Sovereign Lord, You have made the heavens and the earth by Your great power and outstretched arm.
 Nothing is too difficult for You,